esphome/esphome-docs/guides/faq.rst

   :doc:`api connection is lost </components/api>` or
   :doc:`mqtt connection is lost </components/mqtt>`.
 So if you are facing this problem you'll need to explicitly set the ``reboot_timeout`` option to ``0s`` on the components being used.
+- If you see ``Error: Disconnecting <client name>`` in your logs, ESPHome is actively closing the API client connection.
+Connect a serial console to inspect the reason, which is only logged via serial.
+If you see ``ack timeout 4`` right before a disconnect, then set the option ``ack_timeout_workaround`` to ``true`` in the ``api:`` config.
+This enables a possible workaround for this issue, until a better fix is available.

 Docker Reference